klau55/clicker-mobile-app/README.md

 # Boxing Clicker App

-A fullstack mobile application - clicker game in kickboxing styling with a leaderboard system.
+A mobile application - clicker game in kickboxing styling with a leaderboard system.

 ## Overview